vinils/mssql-server-windows-developer/readme.md

 # mssql-server-windows-developer
-This is the Dockerfile for the latest version of SQL Server Developer Edition for Windows Containers.
+This is the Dockerfile for the latest version of SQL Server Developer Edition for Windows Containers

 ### Contents